syo33331/Yay-Joiner/README.md

 ## Usage

 ### After setting up your token and account information, you're ready to use Yay!
 Joiner.
-[Include usage instructions or commands here.]